Jerin-v/geofinder/README.md

 - [x] **A search bar allows the user to search for an item in the fetched data**
 - [ ] **Multiple different filters (2+) allow the user to filter items in the database by specified categories**

+- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [x] **Clicking on an item in the list view displays more details about it**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**

 The following **optional** features are implemented:

-- [ ] Multiple filters can be applied simultaneously
+- [x] Multiple filters can be applied simultaneously
-- [ ] Filters use different input types such as a text input, a selection, or a slider
+- [x] Filters use different input types such as a text input, a selection, or a slider
 - [ ] The user can enter specific bounds for filter values

+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: